Image from Systemd

 -

-list units and show if they are loaded and/or active-
+systemctl list-unitslist units and show if they are loaded and/or active-

-only show services (for other typessystemctl --type=help
+--type=serviceonly show services (for other typessystemctl --type=help) -

 -